tanishaaritonang/ADL_1/README.md

 ## 🚀 Core Features

+🔐 Authentication & Authorization

+The platform implements a secure and straightforward authentication system using NextAuth.js with an email and password credential flow.
+This system provides seamless integration with Supabase as the primary user data source while maintaining a clean, privacy-preserving authentication experience.

+✉️ Login & Registration

+Users can register and log in using their email and password.
+During registration, account credentials are securely stored in Supabase with hashed passwords.
+Upon successful login, NextAuth manages session creation and maintains user authentication across pages using encrypted, HTTP-only cookies.

+🧾 User Profiles

+Each authenticated user is linked to a record in the profiles table within Supabase.
+The profile contains essential information such as email, full name, and role designation (student or instructor).
+This ensures consistent data management and easy synchronization between the authentication system and other platform features like quizzes, feedback, and analytics.

+🔄 Session Management

+NextAuth uses JWT-based session handling to ensure secure, persistent login sessions.
+Sessions remain active across the frontend and backend, allowing both client components and server API routes to recognize authenticated users without exposing sensitive information.

+🧭 Access Control

+The authentication system includes role-based access control (RBAC):

+Students have access to learning modules, quizzes, AI feedback, and personal analytics.

+Instructors have extended permissions to access class dashboards, track performance metrics, and review student progress.

+Protected routes enforce access restrictions automatically.
+Unauthenticated users are redirected to the login page, and instructors’ pages are only accessible to users with the correct role assignment.

+🧰 Integration with Supabase

+Supabase serves as the central identity and data store.
+NextAuth retrieves and validates user credentials directly against Supabase’s stored data.
+When users log in, their role and basic details are fetched to build a complete session object used across the application.

+🔒 Security Measures

+Passwords are hashed before storage to ensure data safety.

+Authentication sessions are protected by secure cookies to prevent unauthorized access.

+JWT tokens are signed with a strong secret for session validation.

+All API routes performing sensitive operations verify active user sessions before execution.

+🚪 Logout & Session Expiry

+Users can log out at any time, immediately invalidating their session.
+Inactive sessions automatically expire after a set period for added protection.

 ### 🧑‍🎓 Student Experience
 - Module Selection: Choose networking topics (e.g., OSI Model, Subnetting, Routing).
 - Pre-Test (30 Questions):